zjunlp/KnowLM/README.md

 **Knowledge Interaction**: It enables dynamic knowledge interaction and feedback to achieve tool-based learning and multi-agent collaboration, resolving the problem of *embodiment cognition* in LLMs (**[English Tutorial](./pdf/Knowledge_Interaction.pdf)**).

-The tools corresponding to these three technologies are [EasyInstruct](https://github.com/zjunlp/easyinstruct), [EasyEdit](https://github.com/zjunlp/easyedit), and EasyAgent (under development).
-We will soon provide use cases for knowledge prompting and knowledge editing based on the `KnowLM`framework.
+The modules related to these three technologies are [EasyInstruct](https://github.com/zjunlp/easyinstruct), [EasyDetect](https://github.com/zjunlp/EasyDetect), [EasyEdit](https://github.com/zjunlp/EasyEdit).
+We provide use cases for those modules based on the `KnowLM`framework.

 ## 🗂️ Contents